ppamidimarri/TeslaCamMerge/README.md

 **H. Configure your Pi Zero W**

-Follow the [one-step setup instructions](https://github.com/marcone/teslausb/blob/main-dev/doc/OneStepSetup.md) with the pre-built image and the Jetson Nano as the share server, and the username and password for the CIFS share you have set up above.
+Follow the [one-step setup instructions](https://github.com/marcone/teslausb/blob/main-dev/doc/OneStepSetup.md) with the pre-built image and the Jetson Nano as the share server, and the username and password for the SMB share you have set up above.